accastonguay/previous_website/CV/index.md

      Thesis title: Agricultural protectionism in international trade - the case of U.S. cotton production support (in French)
 <p></p>

-# Publications

-<p></p>

-2016
-:    Castonguay, A.C., Burkhard, B., Muller, F., Horgan, F., Settele, J. 2016.
-Resilience and adaptability of rice terrace social-ecological systems: a case study of a local communitys perception in Banaue, Philippines.
-Ecology and Society, Accepted.

-2014
-:    Castonguay, A.C.
-2014.
-Assessment of resilience and adaptability of social-ecological systems: a case study of the Banaue rice terraces.
-AV Akademik-erverlag (ISBN: 978-3639720297).

-# Awards and scholarships

-<p></p>

-2015
-:    Monash Residential Services Postgraduate Merit Scholarship, Monash University

-<p></p>

-2015 -- 2018
-:    Faculty of Engineering International Postgraduate Research Scholarship (FEIPRS), Monash University

-<p></p>

-2013
-:    Master's thesis grant, Advisory Service on Agricultural Research for Development (BEAF) of the German Society for International Cooperation (GIZ)

-<p></p>

 # Contract employment

 <p></p>